ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 - __Video Playback__
     - A 'Video Playback' page could be added to provide further sample videos and actual class content for clients on the go or working from home or under lockdown.
 Some content would only be accessible to registered clients with a current subscription.

+- __Progress Tracking__
+    - A client 'Progress Tracking' page could be added to provide further record of attendance, progress regarding actual class content for clients on the go or working from home or under lockdown.
+This content would only be accessible to registered clients with a current subscription.

 - __Privacy/Security__
     - A 'Security' page could be added to provide commonly expected assurances to clients.
 Some content would only be accessible to registered clients with a current subscription, so it would eventually me necessary to collect more identifying information for legitimate use cases, as expected by GDPR and other related legislation, in various jurisdictions.
 All subsequent information sent to the client will have the option to opt out, delete personally identifiable information, access account information for a subject access request, and delete the account on request.